captrymo/hello-world/README.md

 # hello-world
-My fits repository as I learn how to code
+My first repository as I learn how to code blah blah blah